-Millions of people travel back to their homes from all over India during the Holi festival.
+Millions of people travel back to their homes from all over India during the Holi festival or visit holi special destinations to enjoy the festivity.
 Most of them prefer rail for commuting and need some delicious meal for the long tedious journey.

 We, all, are filled with enthusiasm to celebrate the festival that welcomes the most beautiful Indian season, Spring.
 And How we Indians will celebrate any festival without some exciting cuisines.

 Holi special cuisine plate has a wide variety of dishes from Holi special sweets to traditional Holi food to amaze your food experience and satiate your taste buds.
-The thali contains enough food items to overfill your guests’ tummies by giving you a chance to pull their legs and say “Bura Na Mano Holi Hai”.
+The thali contains enough food items to overfill your tummy and let you celebrate holi on train.

 Tricolor Puri is a unique Holi special recipe of puri in which we take wheat flour and prepare three different doughs.
 First is using freshwater, second with palak juice, and last with beetroot juice.
 Now take a little part from each, mix them to make a small ball.
 Roll it as bread and fry in ghee/oil.
 This recipe produces natural yellow, red and green textures to the puris and decors thali in such a way to give more Holi vibes.